Iso Motorcycles and Scooters

 Additionally, several Isocarro and the 4 wheel Iso Gali were built from 1954 well into the 1960s.
 In total some 49,000 motocarros left the Spanish factory.

-The Isetta was built at the Spanish factory in large numbers, still under licence to Iso Italy, fitted with a 236cc engine.
-It was produced untli 1961.
+The Spanish Isetta was built in large numbers, still under licence to Iso Italy, fitted with a 236cc engine.
+It was produced until 1961.

-Around this time the Borgward name began appearing in the Iso advertising literature, particularly with the Isettacaro version of the Isetta, and shortly thereafter advertisements for full-size commercial vans showed the company name as Borgward Iso Española, S.A.
+Around this time the Borgward name began appearing in the Iso advertising literature, particularly with the Isettacaro version, and shortly thereafter advertisements for full-size commercial vans showed the company name as Borgward Iso Española, S.A.